 What is Google Ads?

 For those unaware, Google Ads is the most sophisticated advertising platform available today.
 Anyone who has ever thought about selling anything, has thought about advertising on Google Ads.
 Why?
 Because of its specificity in targeting buying audiences.
-This specificity, sourced by (key)words and phrases searchers have plugged into google (referred to as queries), provide valuable advertising targeting, that people will happily pay for.
-This earned Google in 2018 a healthy US$116.32 billion in total revenue.
+This specificity, sourced by (key)words and phrases searchers have plugged into google (referred to as queries), provide valuable ad targeting, that people will happily pay for.
+This earned Google a healthy US$116.32 billion in total revenue in 2018.

-When advertisements are created and posted through Google Ads, payment is made to display them, and the costs varies depending on its position on the webpage and the popularity in keywords it demands.
+When advertisements are created and posted through Google Ads, payment is made to display them and the cost varies depending on its position on the web page and the popularity of the keywords it demands.
 Google matches relevant keywords from internet users to relevant advertisement slots and auctions these off to advertisers.
-Those who want the slots, bid on them, and highest bidder wins the slot and it’s desired spot on the page - and this is where things are changing.
+Those who want the slots, bid on them and the highest bidder wins the desired spot on the page - and this is where things are changing.

 How Google Ads is Changing

 Currently, Google Ads employs a second-price auction model.
 Yet in recent reports, this model is set to change to a first-price auction model.
 This means that instead of the bidder paying the second bid plus one cent, advertisers pay their own, highest bidding price.

 Let’s have a closer look.
 In a first-price audition model, the highest bidder determines the price, meaning whatever price they put forward, they pay the full amount.
 In a second-price auction, the highest bidder pays the second highest price, meaning that they pay one cent higher than the price they beat with their bid.
 Have a look below: